Here's the story of our unexpected but absolutely wonderful vacation in Old San Juan, Puerto Rico, and all the delicious eats we found there.

-We did not give ourselves a mandate about eating out on this trip: like, to visit as many eateries as we could, or to try a different place for every meal each day.
-We just let our feet take us wherever they wanted.
+We didn't bother with any kind of mandate about eating out on this trip—like to visit as many eateries as possible, or to try a different place for every meal every day.
+We just let our feet and tastebuds take us wherever they wanted.

-That first afternoon, our feet and noses took us to one of several food trucks parked along Dársenas Square.
-Our first meal in San Juan was at El Trompo food truck, and we had deliciously seasoned, large, soft burritos with tender chicken, lots of cheese and veggies, and big chunks of pineapple.
+That first afternoon we found several food trucks parked along Dársenas Square.
+Our first meal in San Juan was at El Trompo food truck, and we had deliciously-seasoned, soft burritos full of tender chicken, lots of cheese and veggies, and big chunks of pineapple.

-They were cooked up simply and quickly, and were really satisfying.
-We enjoyed them sitting out in the pigeon-filled plaza with cold beverages from a nearby outdoor bar: the local Medalla beer for me and my husband, and water for the kids.
+The burritos, cooked up simply and quickly, were really satisfying.
+We enjoyed them sitting out in a pigeon-filled plaza with cold beverages from a nearby outdoor bar, and that's when my husband and I first tried the local Medalla Light beer.

-After a few hours of walking, exploring shops and sights up and down the cobblestone streets, we found a little hole-in-the-wall place to stop for a snack: La Güerita.
-(We are always on the lookout little spots to try, after our adventures last summer checking out hole-in-the-wall spots throughout Vermont.)
+After a few hours of walking, exploring shops and sights up and down the cobblestone streets, we found a hole-in-the-wall place to stop for a snack: La Güerita.
+(We are always on the lookout for little spots to try, after our adventures one summer finding hole-in-the-wall spots throughout Vermont.)